metio/terraform-provider-k8s/docs/data-sources/operator_victoriametrics_com_vm_probe_v1beta1_manifest.md

 Optional:

 - `namespace_selector` (Attributes) Select Ingress objects by namespace. (see [below for nested schema](#nestedatt--spec--targets--ingress--namespace_selector))
-- `relabeling_configs` (Attributes List) RelabelConfigs to apply to samples before ingestion.More info: https://prometheus.io/docs/prometheus/latest/configuration/configuration/#relabel_config (see [below for nested schema](#nestedatt--spec--targets--ingress--relabeling_configs))
+- `relabeling_configs` (Attributes List) RelabelConfigs to apply to samples before ingestion.
+More info: https://prometheus.io/docs/prometheus/latest/configuration/configuration/#relabel_config (see [below for nested schema](#nestedatt--spec--targets--ingress--relabeling_configs))
 - `selector` (Attributes) Select Ingress objects by labels. (see [below for nested schema](#nestedatt--spec--targets--ingress--selector))

 <a id="nestedatt--spec--targets--ingress--namespace_selector"></a>